chiselstrike/chiselstrike/docusaurus/docs/first.md

 development and testing.

-Imagine you're just starting out building a new application for a dynamic site, but you don't want to bother implementing an entire backend server, configuring a SQL database, and all of that.
+Imagine you're just starting out building a new application for a dynamic site, but you don't want to bother implementing an entire backend server, configuring a SQL database, and managing the deployment for it.

-A particular example might involve building a blog that allows readers to make comments.
+A simple example might involve building a blog that allows readers to make comments.
 Even if a blog was statically rendered, the comment section would need some kind of endpoint to make it work.